 Once both sides have been folded and pressed to the center, fold the strip in half again and press one last time.
 This encloses the raw edges of the bias strip on the inside... and that completes your custom homemade bias tape!

 I always feel a great sense of satisfaction when I make bias tape.
-There is just something really satisfying about how clean and pretty it looks when finished!
+There is just something clean and pretty about how it looks when finished!

 I do want to share with you a couple other resources with more details about bias tape.
 These great blogs show some ideas of where you can use it, how to use the bias tape maker I mentioned, and how you might want to cut bias from a larger square or rectangular piece of fabric rather than the scrap piece I've shown you here.